 Envisioning a future in which Oculus’ technology is the dominant platform is diametrically opposed: it’s a reality where humans retreat from day-to-day activities in favor of computers.
 This idea – a life lived in computers – is something that appeals to the technically predisposed; who among us spends all day in front a glowing screen, and then goes home to do the exact same?
 I’m sure Zuckerberg is in that boat.
 But it’s a much smaller boat than many technologists realize.

 For most people, computers are a means, not an end.
 Computers help them create music, or write novels, communicate, wayfind, or hookup.
 To use Jobs’ analogy, it’s not that people want to ride a bicycle for a bicycle’s sake, but because they want to go from Point A to Point B; offering such a person a full-featured massage chair simply misses the point.

 Zuckerberg’s biggest strength is his willingness to adjust and adapt, as seen by Facebook’s mobile pivot.
-This acquisition, though, suggests that pivot was rooted more in a response to the facts on the ground than it was in a fundamental appreciation of why smartphones are the best bicycle yet, and that makes me pessimistic.
+This acquisition, though, suggests that pivot was rooted more in a response to the facts on the ground than it was in a fundamental appreciation of why smartphones are the best bicycle yet, and that is concerning.

 - Killer game platform though [↩]